AutoML Model Design¶

 Fortunately, the sampling method is easily configured.
 To workaround the issue at hand, you can try using random sampling instead, which you can specify in the Train / Test Set tab within the model design in the Lab.

-Note that this will take a longer time because DSS must read the entire input dataset to compute a sample, which will cache.
+Note that this will take a longer time because Dataiku must read the entire input dataset to compute a sample, which will cache.
 This sample should then have several different values in the target column.

 If the issue persists, then you may want to review your workflow and dataset to check if the column you chose as a target does indeed contain the values that you expect.